oskarth/praxis/README.md

 *October 14, 2015.
 Lowest common ancestor in Clojure.
 Just ~1h this morning.
 Had problems with expressing tree traversal in a sane way, so eventually looked it up.
 Didn't tackle real problem yet.*

+*October 15, 2015.
+Lowest common ancestor in Clojure. ~20m.
+Wrong track yesterday.
+It's a BST, and with key insight we only need a small fn to check invariant m < val < n.
+Generalized tree traversal is a different problem.*